- 8 pancakes (see recipe link below)

 Used in almost every cuisine across the world, spinach is an enormously popular green vegetable…

-Heat the oven to 180C/gas 4/fan 160C.
-Wrap the pancakes in foil and warm them through in the oven for 10 minutes.
-Alternatively, wrap in cling film and reheat in the microwave on Medium (750W) for 2-3 minutes.
+Heat the oven to 180C/160C fan/gas 4.
+Wrap the pancakes in foil and warm them through in the oven for 10 mins.
+Alternatively, wrap and reheat in the microwave on medium for 2-3 mins.

 Transfer the sauce to a serving bowl and put on the table with the warm pancakes, yogurt and spinach leaves.
 Let everyone put a few spinach leaves in the centre of each pancake, spoon the filling over and top with a little yogurt.
 The sides can then be folded into the middle and the pancakes eaten with a knife and fork.